DIT112-V21/group-04/README.md

 1. <a href="https://www.arduino.cc/en/software">Install Arduino IDE</a>.
 2. To set up the board in Arduino IDE:
     * <a href="https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md">Follow these instructions</a>
-    * In the Arduio IDE, navigate to Tools -> Board and select "DOIT ESP32 devkit v1"
+    * In the Arduino IDE, navigate to Tools -> Board and select "DOIT ESP32 devkit v1"
 3. Next, <a href="https://github.com/platisd/smartcar_shield">install the Smartcar shield library</a>.
 4. In the Arduino IDE, navigate to: Sketch -> Include library -> Manage libraries and search for "Smartcar shield"
 5. Once found, press the install button.